Talk to our experts

 Q: What are the main benefits of using Gloroots as an Employer of Record in Lithuania vs. setting up your own entity?

-- Immigration Support: Guidance on EU Blue Card, work permits, and residence permits for non-EU hires.
+• Immigration support — Guidance on EU Blue Card, Temporary Residence Permits, National (D) Visas, and Intra-Company Transfer permits for non-EU hires.

 Direct Entity vs. Gloroots EOR in Lithuania